Skip to content

 Company accounts (limited companies)

-If you trade through a limited company, you’ll need 2–3 years of full accounts prepared by a qualified accountant (ideally ICAEW, ACCA, or CIMA registered).
+Trading through a limited company means 2 to 3 years of full accounts, prepared by a qualified accountant (ICAEW, ACCA or CIMA registered is ideal).

 4. 04